snipe/snipe-it/README.md

 #### 2.5) Additional Adjustments

-The app is configured to automatically detect if your in a local, staging, or production environment.
+The app is configured to automatically detect if you're in a local, staging, or production environment.
 Before deploying to a staging or production environment, follow sets 2.1, 2.2, and 2.3 above to tweak each environment as nescessary.
 Configuration files for each environment can be found in app/config/{environment} (local, staging, and production).

 -----